-In the simulated plant communities, flower specialization was observed at low abundance while generalization was favoured at higher abundance (Fig 2A, B, Fig 3), a pattern consistent with the frequently observed link between abundance and degree of generalization in plant-pollinator networks (Jordano et al. 2002; Bascompte et al. 2003; Vázquez & Aizen 2003).
+In the simulated plant communities, flower specialization was observed at low abundance while generalization was favoured at higher abundance (Fig. 2A, B, Fig. 4), a pattern consistent with the frequently observed link between abundance and degree of generalization in plant-pollinator networks (Jordano et al. 2002; Bascompte et al. 2003; Vázquez & Aizen 2003).
 While the cause of this pattern is debated (Dorado et al. 2011; Fort et al. 2016), the model presented here suggests that the link between abundance and generalization can originate from a selective advantage of generalization at high abundance.
-Furthermore, simulated plant communities composed of plant species of low abundance resulted in widespread specialization while communities of high abundance species were associated with generalized pollination (Fig. 2).
+Furthermore, simulated plant communities composed of plant species of low abundance resulted in widespread specialization, while communities of high abundance species were associated with generalized pollination (Fig. 2).
 This observation is consistent with the widespread floral specialization characterizing highly diverse plant communities composed mostly of rare species, such as in Mediterranean and tropical climates (Johnson & Steiner 2000; Vamosi et al. 2006).
 In such communities, plants should be under stronger selective pressure for specialization in order to avoid pollen loss from inefficient carryover and interspecific pollen transfer (Feinsinger 1983, Johnson and Steiner 2000).

-In the model, the importance of reducing competition via interspecific pollen transfer was further supported by the evolution of niche partitioning in communities of rare plant species even when the different pollinators had very similar attributes (Fig. 2G, H).
-Interestingly, while at moderately low abundance plants specialized on a subset of pollinators with high carryover capacity, at very low abundance the species frequently specialized on pollinators of low abundance and carryover (Fig. 3).
+Interestingly, while at moderately low abundance plants specialized on a subset of pollinators with high carryover capacity, at very low abundance the species frequently specialized on pollinators of low abundance and carryover (Fig. 4).
 Those pollinators were less exploited by more abundant plant species, which instead evolved pollination by abundant and efficient carriers of their pollen, offering a competition-free space for very rare species.
 This pattern of plant community assembly can be explained by the increasing probability of interspecific visits with increasing plant rarity, exacerbating the importance of interspecific pollen loss at very low abundance.
 The propensity for rare plant species to fill up unexploited pollination niches has the potential to give rise to the evolution of unique pollination systems, potentially contributing to the impressive diversity in modes of pollination characterizing tropical and Mediterranean communities.

-The mathematical model and the simulated plant-pollinator networks demonstrate that, from low to intermediate abundance, plants should specialize on a subset of pollinators offering the optimal combination of pollination quantity and quality components (Fig. 1, 3).
+The mathematical model and the simulated plant-pollinator networks demonstrate that, from low to intermediate abundance, plants should specialize on a subset of pollinators offering the optimal combination of pollination quantity and quality components (Fig. 1, 4).
 However, as plant abundance increases and most pollinators are not sufficiently abundant to remove the majority of pollen grains, highly generalized pollination should be favoured.
 But what happens at the extreme end of the plant abundance spectrum, when the entire pollinator community cannot provide enough visits to prevent pollen limitation?
 In those conditions, perhaps the best strategy is for plants to relax their dependence on biotic pollen vectors.
-While the evolution of wind pollination from animal pollination has mostly been attributed to reduced reliability of animal pollinators, most wind-pollinated plants are characterized by large population size and high density (Culley et al. 2002; Friedman & Barrett 2009).
+While the evolution of wind pollination from animal pollination has mostly been attributed to reduced reliability of animal pollinators, most wind-pollinated plants are characterized by large population size and high density (Culleyet al. 2002; Friedman & Barrett 2009).
 Indeed, it seems doubtful that any combination of pollinators could adequately pollinate the thousands of flowers per square metre characterizing the bloom of temperate deciduous trees or Poaceae grasslands.
 Moreover, despite wind representing a relatively inefficient system of pollen transport, the high abundance characterizing most wind-pollinated plants reduces the importance of pollen vector efficiency.